phunky-panda94/phunky-panda94.github.io/descriptions/bamboo.md

 The key challenges I had for this project were:

 - implementing the ability to vote and unvote while updating the count
+- implementing the post and comment age counter
+- updating the user interface depending on if a user is logged in or not
 - getting new posts and comments to be displayed without refreshing the page

-- writing complete unit and integration tests for the controllers and REST endpoints
+- writing complete unit and integration tests for the controllers and REST API endpoints
+- cross-origin issues when retrieving data from backend API